-Other liabilities include the liability for the Leaking Underground Fuel Tanks (LUFT) obligations for the Fire Protection District, Transportation Internal Service Fund, and Department of Airports; medical malpractice insurance claims incurred but not reported (tail coverage) for General Fund health departments and the Medical Center; the net pension obligation relating to the Management Retiree Health Benefit; the net other postemployment benefits (OPEB) obligation; claims liabilities relating to the self-insurance of certain risks in the General Insurance and Employee Benefit Insurance Internal Service Funds and the Health Care Plan.
+Other liabilities include the liability for the Leaking Underground Fuel Tanks (LUFT) obligation for the Department of Airports; medical malpractice insurance claims incurred but not reported (tail coverage) for General Fund health departments and the Medical Center; the net pension obligation relating to the Management Retiree Health Benefit; the net other postemployment benefits (OPEB) obligation; claims liabilities relating to the self-insurance of certain risks in the General Insurance and Employee Benefit Insurance Internal Service Funds and the Health Care Plan.

 The County is responsible for clean-up of LUFT on County property.
-Currently, the County manages four active sites.
-The sites are located at Fire Station #30 in Thousand Oaks, Hangar III and Condor Helicopter sites at Oxnard Airport, and the former Ventura County Ojai Road Maintenance Yard.
+Currently, the County manages one active site: the Condor Helicopter site at Oxnard Airport.